Latest news

 New project on debt collection law

-Peter Rott has been awarded the contract for an expert report for the vbzv on the legal and legal policy analysis of modern debt collection activities.
-In particular, it will deal with debt collection costs and so-called group debt collection.
+Peter Rott has been awarded a contract to prepare an expert report for the vbzv on the legal and legal-policy analysis of modern debt collection practices.
+The report will focus in particular on debt collection costs and so-called ‘group debt collection’.

-We are pleased to welcome Judith Jacobs as secretary at our department!
+We are delighted to welcome Judith Jacobs as secretary to our practice group!

 September 2025

-Conference on consumer protection in the rental of movable property
+Conference on consumer protection in the hire of movable property

-On 11/12 September, the department organised a conference on consumer protection in the rental of movable property in Oldenburg.
-This would strengthen consumer confidence in lessors, e.g. of vehicles, e-scooters, tools, etc., but hardly exists in the EU member states.
-Selected conference papers will be published in a special issue of the Journal of European Consumer and Market Law (EuCML) in 2026.
+On 11–12 September, the research group organised a conference in Oldenburg on consumer protection in the rental of movable property.
+This would strengthen consumers’ trust in lessors of, for example, vehicles, e-scooters, tools and the like, but is currently virtually non-existent in the EU Member States.
+Selected conference papers are due to be published in 2026 in a special issue of the Journal of European Consumer and Market Law (EuCML).

 May 2025

-From 5 to 9 May, twenty German and Italian academics met at the beautiful Villa Vigoni on Lake Como to discuss the topic of collective redress in consumer law.
-Peter Rott had organised the stay together with Veronica Montani (Univ.
-Cattolica del Sacro Cuore, Milan).
+From 5 to 9 May, twenty German and Italian academics gathered at the beautiful Villa Vigoni on Lake Como to discuss collective redress in consumer law.
+Peter Rott had secured the visit together with Veronica Montani (Università Cattolica del Sacro Cuore, Milan).

 April 2025